Illness and Job Discrimination

 With recent changes in the ADA and the very definition of disability being basically

 reconsidered on a daily basis, the FMLA is a patient's best friend.
 It is the only

 law that protects your job and clearly defines exactly what benefits an employee has.

-An employer must within two business days of being notified that an employee has a
+An employer must, within 2 business days of being notified that an employee has a

 Act leave.
 Therefore, it is essential to notify an employer as soon as possible about